Codeyg12/MySQL-employee-tracker/README.md

 ### Description

-Creating a content management system (CMS) for a non developer to interact with information stored in a database, in this case a company and its employees.
-Node, Inquirer and MySQL were used for this as well as console.table.
+Creating a content management system (CMS) for a non-developer to interact with information stored in a database, in this case, a company and its employees.
+Node, Inquirer, and MySQL were used for this as well as console.table.
 This project was a ton of fun to do, testing all the different ways to query was very interesting.

 <p align="right"><a href="#readme-top">(Return to top)</a></p>